Welcome to Class One!

-Mrs Shears is the Class Teacher in Red Class.
-Mrs Scott and Mrs Simpson are the class Teaching Assistants.
-We are also very lucky to have parent helpers who hear children read and change children's reading books every day.
+Mrs Shears is the Class Teacher in Class One.
+Mrs Scott and Mrs Edwards are the class Teaching Assistants and Mrs Wood in the afternoons.

-Each morning starts with practising writing sentences for EYFS children and science writing about the weather and season, spelling practice or maths activties for Year 1 children.
-Check the daily picture to guess where Floppy is hiding then write your guess!
-We have some time speaking, listening, reading and writing through activities like learning to tell a story together or looking at pictures and talking about them with our friends.
+Each morning starts with practising writing new sounds and words for EYFS children and science writing about the weather and season, spelling practice or maths activties for Year 1 children.
+Our English and Communication and Language learning is now through the Power of Reading and we enjoy some beautiful books together then respond to them in different ways.
+This term we have joined the whole school in reading the book 'Here We Are: Notes for Living on Planet Earth' by Oliver Jeffers.
+As we have explored the text we have watched films about the world; explored our bodies; fed the birds and watched them outside; built dens using sticks from the garden and lots more.
+Every day we have some time speaking, listening, reading and writing through activities like learning to tell a story together or looking at pictures and talking about them with our friends.
 We also have time doing maths activities like singing number songs, ordering numbers, exploring shapes and weighing and measuring.
-This term EYFS children are learning to compare weights and measurements, find one more and one less than a number and recognise numbers to 20.
-Year 1 children are learning to weigh and measure and understand the place value of numbers to 50.
+This term children are learning to count accurately and recognise numerals.
 Every day we have phonics time in small groups and we love learning sounds, reading them in words and writing.
 Children have the opportunity to practise the sounds and words we have learnt at home - don't forget to go through all of the sounds each day!
-This term EYFS children continue Letters and Sounds Phase 4 and Year 1 children continue Phase 5.
+This term EYFS children are learning Letters and Sounds Phase 2 and Year 1 children are learning Phase 5.
+Children will have a folder to take home but because of our Covid-safe practices, please keep the folder at home and add each day's new sound.
+Please look at all of them each day, as well as any words we send home to learn to read.
 Spelling practice for Year 1 children is now done with partners as early morning work so children do not usually have spellings to practise at home.
+We have Spelling Shed for spelling practice at home so please log on to compete against the rest of the school!

 Our Early Years activities are linked to the topic and cover all seven EYFS areas of learning.
 These are: